FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes  - Special Meeting of Limerick City and County Council - 11th March 2022.md

 Elected Mayor for Limerick.
 Minister Ryan agreed that Ireland is a mosaic and rural farmers

-need to be incentivised to restore biodiversity and develop clear water where appropriate.--- 3
+need to be incentivised to restore biodiversity and develop clear water where appropriate.
+---
+3

 He agreed with the Members views that fuel poverty is a critical issue and it would be